 Best CB Antennas 2026

 Your antenna matters more than your radio.
-A $200 CB with a poor antenna will be outperformed by a $50 CB with a quality antenna.
-Here's how to choose the right antenna for your vehicle and use case.
+A $200 CB with a poor antenna will be outperformed by a $50 CB with a quality antenna and proper installation.
+This guide covers mobile antennas, base station options, mounting types, and the coax cables that connect them all.

-The FireStik II is the most popular CB antenna for good reason.
-The 4-foot fiberglass construction with tunable tip allows precise SWR adjustment.
-Made in the USA with consistent quality.
+Firestik dominates the CB antenna market for good reason.
+Their fiberglass construction with tunable tip allows precise SWR adjustment.
+The Firefly is their popular 4-foot model, while the Firestik II comes in various lengths.

 • Tunable tip for SWR adjustment